 DHS is committed to maintaining and improving on current services.
 DHS will continue to keep members, providers, and all other stakeholders informed throughout this process.

 What are NEMT services?

 Medicaid programs must ensure members receive transportation to and from Medicaid-covered services when they have no other means to get to appointments and services.
 Federal Medicaid rules allow states to count transportation costs as a medical expense if the state uses a management model under a competitive procurement process.
 The NEMT manager acts as a liaison between members and subcontracted transportation providers, such as public transportation services and specialized medical vehicle companies.

 Wisconsin State law obligates DHS to procure vendors on a regularly scheduled basis.
 The procurement process is an opportunity for DHS to continue to improve the program and provide quality controls.
-For example, the current request for proposal (RFP) includes the following additional improvements: electronic tracking of rides to better track unsuccessful trips and improve timeliness of services, new call center standards to help address call volume during peak hours, a transportation provider ombudsman staff to assist transportation providers with contracting questions and claim processing, new network requirement for specialized medical vehicles to ensure access, and additional language on penalties and liquidated damages to improve contract compliance.
+For example, the recent request for proposal (RFP) included the following additional improvements: electronic tracking of rides to better track unsuccessful trips and improve timeliness of services, new call center standards to help address call volume during peak hours, a transportation provider ombudsman staff to assist transportation providers with contracting questions and claim processing, new network requirement for specialized medical vehicles to ensure access, and additional language on penalties and liquidated damages to improve contract compliance.

 - A transportation provider ombudsman to assist transportation providers with contracting questions and claims processing

-Has anything changed for members?
+Will anything changed for members?

 Members in need of NEMT services should continue to call MTM, Inc. at 866-907-1493.
 Members should continue to contact the MTM, “WeCare” line at 866-436-0457 if they have a complaint about the service they received.
 For TTY services, members should call 711.